Line 4 Sheppard: Westward extension

 A separate 4.5 km westward extension was proposed to Sheppard West station on Line 1.
 Lower population density made this expansion a much lower priority than the eastward one, as the minimal increase in ridership was insufficient to justify the costs.
-The approval of the Spadina subway extension to the Vaughan Metropolitan Centre in York Region renewed interest in this phase, as a subway connection between Sheppard West and Sheppard–Yonge stations would significantly lower commuting times for York University students.
-The tunnel from Sheppard–Yonge to Welbeck Road (east of Senlac Road) was built for train storage at the time of original construction.
-In December 2009, a westward extension was again considered by the TTC to link the line to Wilson Subway Yard.
+The approval of the Spadina subway extension to Vaughan Metropolitan Centre in York Region renewed interest in this phase, as a subway connection between Sheppard West and Sheppard–Yonge stations would significantly lower commuting times for York University students, as well as commuters travelling to and from Vaughan Metropolitan Centre and beyond.
+The tunnel from Sheppard–Yonge station to Welbeck Road (one block east of Senlac Road) was built for train storage at the time of original construction.
+In December 2009, a westward extension was again considered by the TTC to link the line to the Wilson subway yard.
 It was immediately dismissed due to cost.
 In December 2013, this extension was listed as being under consideration as an "unfunded future rapid transit project" in the City of Toronto's "Feeling Congested?" report.
 As of April 2019, the westward extension had neither provincial government support nor funding.

 At its February 20, 2020, meeting, the Metrolinx board of directors endorsed a prioritization framework for a proposed frequent rapid transit network that was inclusive of a proposed subway extension from Sheppard–Yonge station to Sheppard West station; with a forecast ridership of 9,800 per hour in 2031 and a proposed line length of 4.3 km along Sheppard Avenue West, the project scored "medium" with a preliminary benefit-cost ratio of 0.26 to 0.35.

+In November 2023, Metrolinx announced preparation of an initial business case for Line 4 extensions, and that Metrolinx was also considering a westward extension of Line 4 to Sheppard West Station.
+In June 2024, Metrolinx held several public consultations with routing concepts.

 Political debates and proposals

 Since 2007, there have been a series of political debates and proposals about whether to extend Line 4 east or west, or whether Line 4 should be continued eastwards as a separate light-rail line or as a heavy-rail extension of Line 4.
-Major political decisions were made only to be later reversed.
+Major political decisions were made only to be later reversed by succeeding governments.
 The following sections detail the major proposals.